 - You can exit at each level with a valuable qualification

-- Completion of the HND Engineering Systems may allow advanced entry to year three of the degree.
-For 2018 entry, you will study the modules from our ordinary degree, the BEng Electrical and Mechanical Engineering; see the course 'Content' tab for details.
-To make an application please use the ‘Apply’ tab and indicate year three entry on your application
+- Successful completion of a relevant HND (such as the HND Engineering Systems) may allow advanced entry to year three.
+To make an application please use the 'Apply' tab and indicate year three entry on your application

 Successful completion of the Scottish Wider Access Programme (SWAP) Access to engineering or Access to physical science from Edinburgh College.
 Other relevant National Certificates (SCQF level 6) and Higher National Certificates (SCQF level 7) will be considered on an individual basis.